myke11j/censor-json/README.md

 # Usage

-Its usage ius quite simple.
+Its usage is quite simple.
-You will need two things to use it
+You will need two things
 - A json object which you want to redact/censor
 - A mapping object, i.e, array of paths which will be redacted.